 Tips for making the best chocolate chip cookies

 - Take the cookies out when they look slightly underbaked.
-There should be a couple golden brown spots (like shown above) but the rest will look pale.
+There should be a couple of golden brown spots (like shown above) but the rest will look pale.
 If you like your cookies chewy, this is the sweet spot!
+Tap the pan firmly on the counter to allow the cookies to flatten out.

 - Take them out and let them sit until they’ve almost completely cooled for the perfect cookie.
 They’ll look slightly puffy, but when they settle, those gorgeous crinkles will form and they’ll be ready to eat!